neocdtv/java2uml/README.md

         java -jar target/java2uml.jar -packages=io.neocdtv.modelling.reverse.domain -sourceDir=src/main/java -outputFile=output.dot -r

-This will generate a representation of the simple test domain-model.
+This will generate a representation of a simple test domain model.
 To view it go to http://viz-js.com/ and paste its content.